 Directors who are also our employees receive no additional compensation for their service as directors.
-Dr. Alexander was our only employee director during 2022.
+Dr. Alexander was our only employee director during 2023.
 See "Executive Officer and Director Compensation" for additional information about Dr. Alexander's compensation.

-In May 2022, each of our nonemployee directors, excluding Dr. Ladd who joined the Company's Board in July 2022, was granted an option to purchase 99,590 shares of our common stock, in each case, at a per share exercise price equal to \$2.62.
-Each of these options fully vests on the earlier of (i) the oneyear anniversary of the date of grant or (ii) the date of the next annual meeting of our stockholders that occurs following the grant, in each case, subject to each director's continued service through the vesting date.
+In May 2023, each of our nonemployee directors, excluding Dr. John McKearn, who resigned from the Company's Board in May 2023, Drs.
+Sutherland and Thomas who joined the Company's Board in July 2023 and Dr. Graham who joined the Company's Board in August 2023, was granted an option to purchase 86,762 shares of our common stock, in each case, at a per share exercise price equal to \$4.81.
+Each of these options fully vests on the earlier of (i) the one-year anniversary of the date of grant or (ii) the date of the next annual meeting of our stockholders that occurs following the grant, in each case, subject to each director's continued service through the vesting date.